buildkite/docker-buildkite-agent/README.md

 ## Alpine Linux

-This image is based on Alpine Linux and includes git and Docker Compose.
+This default image is based off Alpine Linux and includes git and Docker Compose.
 Its minimal footprint and small size makes it ideal for running agents that do Docker-based builds.

 ```bash
 docker run -it -e BUILDKITE_AGENT_TOKEN=xxx buildkite/agent